Visit California

 User Journey

 To ensure an optimal user experience, we carefully designed and verified the user flow, mapping each step from the entry point to the final interaction.
-For this project, we focused on two primary user paths: Map view vs page view - these paths ultimately lead to Road trip hub which is the end goal for the user.
+I focused on two primary user paths: Map view vs Page view - these paths ultimately lead to Road trip hub which is the end goal for the user.
 This iterative approach allowed us to efficiently refine the user journey while ensuring alignment across design and development teams.

 To kickstart the design, I created initial wireframes and low-fidelity prototypes in Figma.
 These were tested internally with cross-functional teams, where we gathered feedback on layout and feature placement.